 - Seasonal influenza

 - TB testing

 Non D-H employees will be advised of their required immunizations by their respective employer.

 If you need copies of your employee immunization records, please call Occupational Medicine at 603-653-3849.
 Please allow up to 72 hours for processing, as a nurse review is done for each request.

-In the course of their job duties, staff may be exposed to blood borne pathogens.
-An exposure is generally defined as a percutaneous injury (for example, a needlestick or cut with a sharp object), contact of mucous membrane or non-intact skin with blood, tissue or body fluids that are contaminated with visible blood.
+In the course of their job duties, staff may be exposed to blood-borne pathogens.
+An exposure is generally defined as a percutaneous injury (for example, a needle stick or cut with a sharp object), contact of mucous membrane or non-intact skin with blood, or tissue or body fluids that are contaminated with visible blood.